 My Universal Credit coach referred me to the National Careers Service to draw and type up a CV.
-I’m a single parent to a two year old daughter, but despite that I was really keen to return to work and for my daughter to see me as a good role model.
-Since becoming a mother my attitude to work had changed radically, and I was open and receptive to any advice that might help me to progress.
+I’m a single parent to a two year old daughter, but despite that I really wanted to return to work.
+I wanted my daughter to see me as a good role model.
+Since becoming a mother my attitude to work had changed radically.
+I was now open and receptive to any advice that might help me to progress.

 In my first meeting with my adviser, we wrote my CV together.
 I was so pleased with the result and was really impressed by the positive attitude of the adviser; she was able to identify skills that I wasn’t even aware I had!
 We started talking about my goals which included starting working on interview skills and discussing online learning.
 We identified care work – specifically working with those with learning difficulties – as an area of interest to me and used the Job Profiles section on the National Careers Service website to develop my knowledge of roles in the Care sector.
 From that we developed an action plan for me to follow.

 “I now feel really positive about mine and my daughter’s future”